Margene Adkins: New Orleans Saints

 In 1972, he was acquired after he impressed the New Orleans Saints during a 1971 preseason game, where he had 3 receptions for 138 yards and 2 touchdowns.
 He led the NFL in both kickoff returns with 1,020 yards and a 23.7 average, even though he played through an ankle injury.

 On June 5, 1973, he was traded to the New York Jets along with punter Julian Fagan and an eight-round draft choice (#192-Larry Lightfoot), in exchange for quarterback Bob Davis, punter Steve O'Neal and a fourth round draft choice (#83-Clint Haslerig).

 New York Jets

 Injuries also hampered his 1973 season with the New York Jets.
 He started 5 games, posting 6 receptions for 109 yards.
 After he injured his knee during the 1974 offseason, Adkins was placed on injured reserve and eventually released before the start of the 1975 season.

-Chicago Winds (WFL)
+Chicago Winds

 In 1975, he joined the Chicago Winds of the World Football League, catching 12 passes for 130 and one touchdown.
-The Winds folded before the season ended, finishing 1-4.
+The Winds folded before the season ended, finishing 1–4.
 Adkins was selected by the San Antonio Wings in the Chicago Winds dispersal draft, but he didn't play for the team.